Nursing White Coat and Hand Blessing Ceremony

-Above: 10 of the 18 eligible Carroll College nursing students inducted into Sigma Theta Tau International during the 2020-21 school year.
+Above: 10 of the 18 eligible Carroll College nursing students inducted into Sigma during the 2020-21 school year.

-The Zeta Upsilon Chapter of STTI was formed through the joint efforts of the nursing faculty at Carroll College and Montana State University School of Nursing to encourage and recognize superior scholarship and/or leadership achievement in nursing at either the undergraduate or graduate level in the state of Montana.
-The purposes of Sigma Theta Tau are to: 1) recognize superior achievement; 2) recognize the development of leadership qualities; 3) foster high professional standards; 4) encourage creative work; and 5) strengthen commitment to the goals and purposes of the nursing profession.
+The Zeta Upsilon Chapter of Sigma was formed through the joint efforts of the nursing faculty at Carroll College and Montana State University School of Nursing to encourage and recognize superior scholarship and/or leadership achievement in nursing at either the undergraduate or graduate level in the state of Montana.
+The purposes of Sigma are to: 1) recognize superior achievement; 2) recognize the development of leadership qualities; 3) foster high professional standards; 4) encourage creative work; and 5) strengthen commitment to the goals and purposes of the nursing profession.

 The Carroll College Student Nurses’ Association is the college chapter for the state and national Student Nurses’ Association.
 CCSNA brings students together to help further the growth of nursing, providing opportunities for education, experience, service and fellowship.
 Attendance at state and national conventions allows students to have an active voice in the future of nursing.
 CCSNA is involved with a variety of campus and community events and projects, including: